robinvandernoord/yayarl/README.rst

 yayarl
 ======

-This library is a fork of [aio-libs/yarl](https://github.com/aio-libs/yarl).
+This library is a fork of `aio-libs/yarl`_.
+Credit to the original author: Andrew Svetlov, AIOHTTP.

-This fork adds HTTP verbs to the URL object via `requests`.
+This fork adds HTTP verbs to the URL object via ``requests``.
-Since yarl.URL is marked as `@final`, subclassing it with this added functionality was not possible, thus this clone was born.
+Since yarl.URL is marked as ``@final``, subclassing it with this added functionality was not possible, thus this clone was born.

 Features added in this fork